lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 The `sample_en_i` signal is ignored during full-cycle operation, in which case data is copied directly into the shift register during shift operations.
 - `rd_en_i`: Indicates that the current byte from the shift register should be transferred on to the Byte Merge block
    - The `rd_ready_o` output informs the FSM whenever all data storage (the RX FIFO plus any intervening buffers) is full and no further data can be acquired.
-- `cmd_end_i`: When asserted at the same time as rd_en_i, this indicates that the current byte is the last of its command segment, and thus the `rx_last_o` signal should be asserted when passing this byte to the Byte Merge block.
+- `last_read_i`: When asserted at the same time as `rd_en_i`, this indicates that the current byte is the last of its command segment, and thus the `rx_last_o` signal should be asserted when passing this byte to the Byte Merge block.

 {{< wavejson >}}
 {signal: [
-  {name: "clk_core_i",         wave: "p.........................."}, [ "External signals",
+  {name: "clk_i",                   wave: "p.........................."}, [ "External signals",
   {name: "TX DATA[31:0] (TX FIFO)", wave: "2..........................", data:"0x123456XX"},
   {name: "cio_sck_o (FSM)",         wave: "0...1010101010101010101010."},